-What is Bamboo Hair?
+Is Bamboo Hair?

-The signs of bamboo hair are visible and can include:
+The symptoms of bamboo hair can include:

 - hair that breaks easily